-Under the Education (Pastoral Care for International Students) Code of Practice 2016 an International Student is required to attend 100% each school year.
+Under The Education (Pastoral of Tertiary and International Learners) Code of Practice 2021 an International Student is required to attend 100% each school year.
 This is a requirement by New Zealand Immigration to re-apply for a student visa.
 The Education Act does not allow for holidays in school time, shopping or looking after other members of the family.
 The School attempts to meet any reasonable requests from parents or caregivers for leave, but senior students need to be aware of the restrictions associated with internal assessment.
 The full support of parents and caregivers in these matters is an important factor in preventing truancy and in keeping young people out of trouble.

 The School reports fully on academic progress twice a year.
 The School expects all International Students to make reasonable academic progress and try their best.